recapt-tech/recapt-tech.github.io/_pages/03-methodology.md

 # Methodology and Work Process

-A key to the success of a venture is following a continuous cycle of prototyping and seeking customer feedback so that customers opinions are an integral part of the design from the get go.
+A key to the success of a venture is following a continuous cycle of prototyping and seeking customer feedback so that customers' opinions are an integral part of the design from the get go.
 During the development of this venture we followed the same approach.

 ### Ideation

 As part of the ideation phase, a market survey was conducted among KTH master students to see the potential for the receipt scanning app.
 The next figure shows a screenshot from the survey.
-More than 95% of the respondents agreed that paper receipts are needs to be come digital.
+More than 95% of the respondents agreed that paper receipts are needed to become digital.

 ![initial-survey](/assets/content/initial-survey.png)